Warm Season Grasses

 Warm season grasses love the summer heat.
-The grow more during the summer and then go dormant when the cooler weather of fall and winter arrive.
-These warm season grasses — Bermuda Grass and buffalo grass to name a few — can be fertilized in the early summer so they can become lush and green.
-You can also fertilize them late in the summer or the early Fall before they go dormant.
+They grow more during the summer and then go dormant when the cooler weather of fall and winter arrive.
+These warm season grasses like Bermuda Grass or Buffalo Grass can be fertilized in the early summer so they can become lush and green.
+You can also fertilize them late in the summer or the early fall.

 Cold season grasses are the opposite of warm season grasses.
-They grow more vigorously during the Fall and winter as they lie dormant in the summer.
-Kentucky blue grass and perennial rye grass are types of cold season grasses.
+They grow more vigorously during the fall and winter as they lie dormant in the summer.
+Kentucky Blue Grass and Perennial Rye Grass are two of the cold season grasses.
 You can fertilize these types of lawns in the early summer.
 They don’t normally need to be fertilized again unless it looks like they require another feeding.